tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 Parsing has a long history and *parser combinators* are a relatively recent approach made popular by modern functional programming techniques.
 A *parser combinator* is a [higher-order function](/higherorderfunctions) that accepts parsers as input and combines them somehow into a new parser.

-More traditional approaches to parsing typically involve special purpose programs called *parser generators*, which take as input a grammar defined in a special language (usually some derivation of BNF as described below) and generate the partial program in the desired programming language which must then be completed by the programmer to parse such input.
+More traditional approaches to parsing typically involve special-purpose programs called *parser generators*, which take as input a grammar defined in a special language (usually some derivation of BNF as described below) and generate the partial program in the desired programming language, which must then be completed by the programmer to parse such input.
 Parser combinators have the advantage that they are entirely written in the one language.
 Parser combinators written in Haskell take advantage of the expressiveness of the Haskell language such that the finished parser can look a lot like a BNF grammar definition, as we shall see.

 The parser combinator discussed here is based on one developed by Tony Morris and Mark Hibberd as part of their [“System F” Functional Programming Course](https://github.com/system-f/fp-course), which in turn is a simplified version of official Haskell parser combinators such as [parsec](https://hackage.haskell.org/package/parsec) by Daan Leijen.

-You can play with the example and the various parser bits and pieces in [this on-line playground](https://replit.com/@tgdwyer/Parser-Examples).
+You can play with the example and the various parser bits and pieces in [this online playground](https://replit.com/@tgdwyer/Parser-Examples).

 ## Context-free Grammars and BNF

-Fundamental to analysis of human natural language but also to the design of programming languages is the idea of a *grammar*, or a set of rules for how elements of the language may be composed.
-A context-free grammar (CFG) is one in which the set of rules for what is produced for a given input (*production rules*) completely cover the set of possible input symbols (i.e. there is no additional context required to parse the input).
+Fundamental to the analysis of human natural language but also to the design of programming languages is the idea of a *grammar*, or a set of rules for how elements of the language may be composed.
+A context-free grammar (CFG) is one in which the set of rules for what is produced for a given input (*production rules*) completely covers the set of possible input symbols (i.e. there is no additional context required to parse the input).
 Backus-Naur Form (or BNF) is a notation that has become standard for writing CFGs since the 1960s.
 We will use BNF notation from now on.
 There are two types of symbols in a CFG: *terminal* and *non-terminal*.
 In BNF non-terminal symbols are `<nameInsideAngleBrackets>` and can be converted into a mixture of terminals and/or nonterminals by production rules:

 ```haskell
 <nonterminal> ::= a mixture of terminals and <nonterminal>s, alternatives separated by |